 Want airlines to treat you well?
-Do this
+Do this.

 CNN/Jeff Simon

-A mileage run, for the uninitiated, is a trip taken mainly to earn miles and bump up your flier status.
+A mileage run, for the uninitiated, is a trip taken mainly to earn miles and bump up your frequent flier status.

 I booked a first-class ticket from New York City's John F. Kennedy International Airport to Quito, Ecuador, via Mexico City for $834.
 On Saturday, November 17, I set out for my first flight.
 After the two flights and a six-hour layover, I arrived in Quito on Sunday morning where I proceeded to sleepwalk through the Old Town, a UNESCO World Heritage Site brimming with 40 churches and chapels dating back to the colonial era.
 On Sunday mornings, the streets are closed to vehicular traffic so I bought some pastries and reveled in the gorgeous plazas.
 The next day, I took a free walking tour of the La Floresta neighborhood -- one of the first in Quito and now a wealthy community with a ton of street art and even an underground independent movie theater.
 And did anyone tell you that you can get terrific Indian food in Quito?
 It's true.